What Started the “Cops Eating Doughnuts” Stereotype

 And whether a large percentage of officers still frequent doughnut shops for doughnuts or not, as long as some do, confirmation bias will no doubt ensure the stereotype of cops chowing down on doughnuts any chance they get will live on either way.

 - John F. Kennedy’s Statement “Ich Bin Ein Berliner” was Not Interpreted as “I am a Jelly-Filled Doughnut”

 - Why Is It Illegal to Remove Mattress and Pillow Tags?

 - The First Speeding Infraction in the U.S. was Committed by a New York City Taxi Driver in an Electric Car on May 20, 1899

 - Al Capone Had a Brother Who was a Prohibition Enforcement Officer

-- National donut day itself stems back to 1938, where it was devised as a way of honouring the so called “doughgirls”- women who’d risk their lives giving fresh donuts to soldiers on the front-line.
-This seems to indicate that the donut itself is intrinsically linked with people with guns.
-If you’d like to enjoy your own free donut, many donut stores celebrate the holiday every year on June 7th.
+- National doughnut day itself stems back to 1938, where it was devised as a way of honouring the so called “doughgirls”- women who’d risk their lives giving fresh doughnuts to soldiers on the front-line.
+This seems to indicate that the doughnut itself is intrinsically linked with people with guns. 😉 If you’d like to enjoy your own free doughnut, many doughnut stores celebrate the holiday every year on June 7th.

-- For members of the Houston police department, donuts are often a gag graduation gift given to cadets.
+- For members of the Houston police department, doughnuts are often a gag graduation gift given to cadets.

 - The website The Police Daily has an ongoing feature wherein they post pictures of police officers posing with their recently purchased sugary snacks.